 We are willing to engage with emerging contemporary artists with various artistic backgrounds and interests including, but not limited to, film and video work, photography, painting, sculpture, installation art, literature, digital art, sound, new media art and performance-based work such as theatre and fashion.

 WHAT SHOULD YOU SUBMIT?

 We will be selecting 10 emerging artists or artist collectives/groups based in Malta to feature at The Mill, on our website and social media.
-To participate in this competitive open rolling call please submit the following by the 21st of February 2021 (second deadline) to [email protected] subject: SPRING CALL:
+To participate in this competitive open rolling call please submit the following by the 1st of December 2020 (first deadline) to firstname.lastname@example.org subject: SPRING CALL:

 - Motivation letter (not more than 1 page) telling us why do you want to be part of this and any particular concept you are currently investigating.